 Invested Capital (Valuation)

-Invested Capital Valuation is calculated as the sum of the book value of equity and the book value of debt, minus cash and equivalents.
+Invested Capital Valuation is calculated as the sum of the book value of equity and debt minus cash and equivalents.

 Average Invested Capital